 They do this because impressions and visitors are different metrics and a visitor can generate several impressions if they scroll down the page or even checkout several pages of your website in the same session.

-EPMV is more important because if your user experience due to intrusive ads is bad, your visitor could generate less page views and less impressions, and even if your CPM is higher your final revenue could be lower due to your visitors generating less impressions in your ads.
+EPMV is more important because if your user experience due to intrusive ads is bad, your visitor could generate fewer page views and less impressions, and even if your CPM is higher your final revenue could be lower due to your visitors generating less impressions in your ads.

 Here’s an example of a website that has an RPM of $8 and 2.5 page views per visitor against a website that’s got a $10 RPM but only 1.5 page views per visitor: